 a) A Minor team which commences a series and fails to return a game will pay a penalty of \$1,000.00 plus \$1.50 per kilometre, round trip.
-This money will be paid to the SHA and used to compensate the non-offending team.
+This money will be paid to Hockey Saskatchewan and used to compensate the non-offending team.
 Such payment can be waived between the two teams involved.

-b) A Minor team defaulting a series after the first round of the playoffs shall be assessed a penalty of \$500.00 to be paid to the SHA.
+A Minor team defaulting a series after the first round of the playoffs shall be assessed a penalty of \$500.00 to be paid to Hockey Saskatchewan.